kingram6865/lbma/README.md

 This proportion turns out to be the rate of inflation as well.
 FRNs are no longer a direct exchange with 1 USD.
 It takes more than 1 FRN to purchase
 1oz of silver.

-Thus our labor, expressed in FRN's essentially requires a greater amount of scrip money to purchase what 1 USD can purchase.
+Thus our labor, expressed in FRN's essentially requires a greater amount of those FRN's to purchase what 1 USD can purchase.

 The math is calculated in this way:

 1 oz = 28.3495g

-1 USD = 27g
+1 USD = 27g/416 grain silver

-27g - 28.3495g = 1.3495g = 1 half dismes (nickel)
+28.3495g - 27g = 1.3495g = 1 half dismes (nickel)

 The ratio of 1 USD to 1 oz of silver is 27g/28.3495g = .9524,